 - Import this file using the migFx Utility

 By clicking on a Valueset, you can edit the contents of the Valueset:

-Shows a searchable list of the all instances for a given Business Object
+Shows a searchable list of all instances for a given Business Object:

 What happened here?